Camzyos (Mavacamten)

 What If You Miss a Dose?

-If you miss your dose, take it as soon as you remember on the same day, then take your next dose at the usual time the next day.
-Do not take a double dose to make up for the missed dose.
+If you miss a dose, take it as soon as you remember on the same day.
+Do not take a double dose to make up for the missed one.

 Available Tablet Strengths